rubzip/PoliticalPass/README.md

 # PoliticalPass

 Deep Learning project.
-The objetive is to predict if a (spanish) twitter account is left-wing or right-wing based on most often tweetted words.
+The objetive is to predict if a (spanish) twitter account is left-wing or right-wing based on most often tweeted words.

 The most important files are: